stevenjlho/leetcode/solutions/102. Binary Tree Level Order Traversal/README.md

 ## Approach

 1. Check if the root node is null.
 If it is, return an empty array as there are no levels to traverse.
-2. Initialize an empty array `result` to store the level order traversal results, and `queue` to keep track of the nodes waiting to be dequeued.
+2. Initialize an empty array `res` to store the level order traversal results, and `queue` to keep track of the nodes waiting to be dequeued.
 3. Push the root node into the queue.
 4. Perform a while loop while the queue is not empty:
    - Get the number of nodes of `queue` in the current level, don't directly use queue.length, because its length is not fixed.